stw4198/energy_fitter/charge_ereco/README.md

 To calculate energy fits, do ./efit {input}.root {fit parameter file} {resolution file} {plot name}

+Only {input}.root is needed for efit, all other inputs are optional and their file type is not needed.

 The input for efit should be the output of FRED or MCextract